quicwg/multipath/draft-ietf-quic-multipath.md

   of an invalid Maximum Paths value MUST be treated as a connection error of type MP_PROTOCOL_VIOLATION.

-Loss or reordering can cause an endpoint to receive a MAX_PATHS frame with a smaller Maximum Paths value than was previously received.
-MAX_PATHS frames that do not increase the path limit MUST be ignored.
+Loss or reordering can cause an endpoint to receive a MAX_PATH_ID frame with a smaller Maximum Paths value than was previously received.
+MAX_PATH_ID frames that do not increase the path limit MUST be ignored.